 All the programs in the Program in Counselor Education are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Accreditation means that the accredited programs are recognized nationally as having met standards of the counseling profession.
 All graduate degrees affiliated with training in School Counseling are certified by the State Department of Education (SDE) for the State of Alabama.
 The School Counseling program is also accredited by the Council for the Accreditation of Education Preparation (CAEP).
 In addition, our counselor education program is a recognized member of International Registry of Counselor Education Programs through promoting the ongoing development and recognition of the counseling profession worldwide.

 The mission of the Program in Counselor Education at The University of Alabama is to educate a diverse population of students.
-The priority of the faculty is to train competent, ethical, and knowledgeable practitioners and educators.
+The priority of the faculty is to train competent, ethical, culturally sensitive, and knowledgeable practitioners and educators.

 ACA Code of Ethics Requirement

 Prior to enrollment in the Program in Counselor Education at The University of Alabama, you must read the American Counseling Association (ACA) Code of Ethics and sign a ACA Code of Ethics Student Agreement.
 This consent must be signed by all students enrolled in Counselor Education classes at the University of Alabama.
 These two required steps demonstrate your obligation to use the ACA Code of Ethics as your guide for your actions with clients, student colleagues, and fellow professional counselors.
 If there are questions related to the ACA Code of Ethics, you must address them with your academic advisor.
 Failure to comply with the ACA Code of Ethics could affect your continued enrollment in the Program in Counselor Education.

 - Faculty will recruit, select, retain, and graduate a diverse population of students across all Counselor Education programs.